Item # PIN004Z

 Over the Top.

 It takes something awfully special to improve upon Pinarello's F10.
 The ride quality, weight, and looks are beyond reproach and put the bike in a class of its own.
 We have however, become smitten since riding disc brakes on the road.
-The performance advantage in all-conditions cannot be argued, but we don't want to lose any of the wonderful ride feel or feel like adding an anchor to our lightweight steed.
-Luckily, Pinarello has launched the Dogma F10 Disk Frameset and it is the perfect foundation for building the ultimate road bike.
+The performance advantage in all-conditions cannot be argued, but we don't want to lose any of the wonderful ride feel or add an anchor to our lightweight steed.
+Since the Dogma F10 Disk Frameset is, well, still an F10, Pinarello ensures that we don't have to.

 - Pinarello's flagship frameset for all-conditions

-- Perfectly dialed geometry is surefooted and comfortable
+- Perfectly dialed race geometry is surefooted and comfortable

 - Asymmetric design is lightwight and responsive